 The Gender Equality Plan of MI SANU is one of the strategic documents of MI SANU, scheduled to be valid until December 31, 2024.
-As already mentioned, an important component in its design had preparatory trainings and research within the Horizon 2020 LeTSGEPs project, supported by MI SANU will have until the completion of the project itself, ie until December 31, 2023.
-Based on the experience from the implementation of the Plan from 2021, it is estimated that a period of three years is a reasonable framework in which measures could be implemented from the Plan. review the results of its implementation and adopt a new three-year plan.
-Also, it is possible to supplement and revise this Plan, if necessary.
+As already mentioned, an important component in its design was preparatory training and research within the Horizon 2020 LeTSGEPs project, support that MI SANU will have until the completion of the project itself, i.e. until December 31,

+2023.
+Based on the experience from the implementation of the Plan from 2021, it is estimated that a period of three years is a reasonable framework in which planned measures could be implemented.
+It will be followed by the review of the results of its implementation, and the adoption of a new three-year plan.
+Also, it is possible to supplement and revise this Plan meanwhile, if necessary.

-The leadership of MI SANU, Advisor for Gender Equality and Prevention of Discrimination, the Working Group and MI SANU Council for RRI will ensure that all employees of MI SANU are involved in this process and those current needs, issues and measures to be implemented are continuously considered or adjust.
+The leadership of MI SANU, Advisor for Gender Equality and Prevention of Discrimination, the Working Group and MI SANU Council for RRI will ensure that all employees of MI SANU are involved in this process and that current needs, issues and measures to be implemented are continuously considered or adjusted.